Sponsored by Kyushu Tourism Board.

-And as spending time in the heart of the Aso-Kuju Nation Park is so pleasant, why not spend the night as well ?
+And since spending time in the heart of the Aso-Kuju Nation Park is so pleasant, why not spend the night as well ?
 Located only a few minutes away from Kuju Winery, you will find the Resonate Club Kuju Hotel Resort.

 In the middle of nature, the spacious rooms of this hotel are like small bungalows which you can access from a covered outdoor patio.
 The rooms all come with an amazing view on the surrounding nature all the while preserving the guests’ intimacy.
-From my own room, you won’t see or to be seen by any of my neighbors to the left or to the right.
+From my own room, you won’t see or be seen by any of my neighbors to the left or to the right.

-You will find there exactly what you need to relax and recharge your batteries after a day spent exploring the park: indoor and outdoor onsen, both shared or private, two restaurants, a Western style one and a Japanese style one, a small gift shop, a cosy reading space and of course comfortable bedrooms, that you will be able to choose in a Western or Japanese style as well.
+You will find there exactly what you need to relax and recharge your batteries after a day spent exploring the park: indoor and outdoor onsen, both shared or private, two restaurants, a Western-style one and a Japanese-style one, a small gift shop, a cosy reading space and of course comfortable bedrooms, that you will be able to choose in a Western or Japanese style as well.

 Even though the place is quite big and has an important number of rooms available, you will stay in a very quiet and peaceful environment.
 As the night falls or when the sun rises, the only noises you will hear are the ones made by insects and birds.
-As for dinner, you can taste local specialties in various refined dishes at the Western style restaurant.
+As for dinner, you can taste local specialties in various refined dishes at the Western-style restaurant.

 In the morning, a buffet kind of breakfast will allow you to compose your own plate according to your tastes and appetite.